martha-thomae/GuatC1/12_Tomas-Luis-de-Victoria_Mass/comments.md

 ### Section 1
 1. No corrections
 2. Only one orange label left which is a short note that also acts as a secondary agent (double agent short note).
 3. Has been revised against CPDL?
-Not yet
+YES, IMSLP from other source.

 ### Section 2 (Triple meter section)
 Notes: